MadibaLab/CPInspector/README.md

 - c:\hotspot\install\installDev.bat

-- Restart the machine.
+- Restart the machine (VM if it is used).

-## Running the application
+## Step3: Running the application

 ######  Visit any place that has Public Wifi.